Raffiepro/EpicDungeon/README.md

 Website: https://raffiepro.github.io/EpicDungeon/

-If you want to upload your own dungeon then upload you dungeon to: https://mod.io/g/epic-dungeon
+If you want to upload your own dungeon go here: https://mod.io/g/epic-dungeon

 (This is a school project)